SamBailey6194/pointless_impressions/README.md

 - **Media Storage**: Django-Cloudinary-Storages is an old community packege that I was having issues with and is no longer maintained.
 Therefore, I used the official Cloudinary package to configure the media storage instead.
 - **Heroku Deployment Issues**: Fixed various Heroku deployment issues by ensuring proper Procfile, .slugignore, and environment variable configurations.
 - **Testing Configuration**: Updated Jest configuration to properly handle ES6 modules and added Babel support for JavaScript files.
+- **Models and Views for Artwork**: Views didn't properly filter artworks by category.
+Fixed the views to correctly filter artworks based on the selected category slug.
+- **Search Functionality**: To make search global across all relevant apps and a fail safe for if a search result isn't in an app it searches all apps.
+Created a search app to ensure it is global across all apps.
+- **CustomUser Model**: Restrictive management across the web app, instead used Groups for Owner, Manager and Employee roles and linked it to the CustomUser model.
+Added a profile app to manage Customer profiles separately along with Artists and linked it to the CustomUser model and Artists to the Artwork.

 ### Unfixed Bugs